Denis535/UIToolkitThemeStyleSheet/Packages/com.denis535.uitoolkit-theme-style-sheet/README.md

 # Overview
-This package provides you with the UIToolkit theme stylesheets, as well as some additional visual elements and tools.
+This package provides you with the UIToolkit theme style sheets, as well as some additional visual elements and tools.

 # How to use it
 To use this package in your project you should import the ```ThemeStyleSheet.tss```: